Andromedans/andromeda/docs/install.md

     opam pin add andromeda git+https://github.com/Andromedans/andromeda

-We have *not* tested the OPAM installation thoroughly.
-If you hit problems, please consider compiling Andromeda youself, as follows.

 ### How to compile Andromeda

 If you would like to compile Andromeda yourself, follow these instructions.

 #### Prerequisites

-To build Andromeda, you need [OCaml 4.12](https://ocaml.org) or later (and quite possibly it works with earlier versions too) and several OCaml packages, which you can install by running
+You need [OCaml 4.12](https://ocaml.org) or later, and quite possibly it works with earlier versions, and several OCaml packages, which you can install by running

     opam install dune dune-build-info dune-site menhir sedlex